 To view the status of a particular order, enter the order number for which the order status is to be viewed in the selection screen of OS.
+The first part of the order number (i.e. today's date) is defaulted.
 The user has to enter the second part of the order number.
 If the user does not know the order number, then the user can position the highlight bar on the desired order on the Outstanding Order screen and then invoke the OS screen.
 The order number is directly defaulted in the Order Status selection screen.
-Additionally if it is a preopen order then there will be an identifier 'P' with tool tip as "Preopen Identifier" indicating that it is a Preopen order.
+Additionally if it is a pre open order then there will be an identifier 'P' with tool tip as "Preopen Identifier" indicating that it is a Preopen order.